 60 New King’s Rd, Fulham, London SW6 4LS, www.hallyslondon.com

 Swallow Coffee Shop is a friendly, neighbourhood coffee shop that does a delicious all-day brunch.
 Inside feels like you’re in someone’s cosy living room with local art on the walls, quiet book corners to hide in & a large comfy sofa beneath an array of gorgeous hanging greenery.
 They have recently launched a brunch menu of classic toasts, egg dishes and substantial salads – all of them look too good to eat!
-Coffee served is from one of London’s most recognized roasters, Ozone.
+Coffee served is from one of London’s most recognized roasters, Electric Coffee Company.

 Why go?
 For the dreamy interiors.